-Join Ryan Kittleson for an in-depth discussion in this video Creating the 3D printable model, part of 3D Printing with Photoshop.
+Join Ryan Kittleson for an in-depth discussion in this video Creating the 3D printable model, part of Photoshop: 3D Printing.

 So far the model in our scene is an intermediary model.
 It looks great in Photoshop but it hasn't been converted into a 3D print-ready model yet.
 In this video, I'll show you how to make this transition.
 So let's go to 3D and 3D Print Settings.
 Over here in the Properties tab after you make sure that you've got everything setup the way you want it, you want to go ahead and click on this icon.
 Now we've briefly done this before so that we could see how Photoshop was applying different effects.
 Remember, this process can take a few minutes because it's doing a lot.